 Crescent cookies are excellent for shipping and gifting because they are not too fragile and they stay fresh for 2 weeks!

 There is a high proportion of butter to flour in this recipe, which will cause the cookies to spread if not properly chilled prior to baking.

 If you tried this recipe and loved it please leave a 🌟 star rating and let me know how it goes in the comments below.
 I love hearing from you; your comments make my day!

 - At least several hours ahead of time but up to several months, put the spent vanilla bean in a sealed container with the confectioner’s sugar.
 The longer it sits, the better!

-- Combine flour, butter, hazelnut flour, 55g confectioner’s sugar, salt and vanilla extract.
+- Combine flour, butter, almond flour, ½ cup confectioner’s sugar, salt and vanilla extract.
 Cut in on low with the paddle until a dough forms.
-Chill 2 hours
+Chill 2 hours or until firm.

-- Divide into 20g pieces or approximately the size of a walnut.
+- Divide into 20g pieces or pieces approximately the size of a walnut.
 Roll into ball and then roll out into a rope approximately 2 inches long keeping the center fatter.
 Curl into a crescent shape and place 1 inch apart on a parchment lined sheet pan.
 Chill 10-30 minutes or until firm.

 - Bake 325°F convection until center puffs and starts to crack.
 The ends will begin to turn golden brown.
 Allow to cool 10 minutes then toss in sugar mixture.

 I hope you enjoyed this professional chef tested recipe.
 Check out more easy Christmas cookie recipes or peruse the 24 best Christmas cookies for your festivities this year!
 You could also continue the Italian cookie trend with pizzelle, pignoli cookies, or the best chocolate biscotti!